Cluster randomized trials designed to support generalizable inferences: Identification

 \subsection{For the target population}

-\paragraph{Identifiability conditions:} The following conditions are sufficient to identify the the expectation of the average potential outcome in the target population: \emph{A1.
+\paragraph{Identifiability conditions:} The following conditions are sufficient to identify the expectation of the average potential outcome in the target population: \emph{A1.
 Consistency of cluster-level average potential outcomes:} if $A_j = a$, then $\overbar{Y}^{a}_j = \overbar{Y}_j$ for every $j \in \{1, \ldots, m\}$ and every $a \in \mathcal A$. \emph{A2.
 Conditional exchangeability over $A$ in the cluster randomized trial:} $\overbar{Y}^{a} \indep A | X, \boldsymbol{W}, S = 1$ for every $a$. \emph{A3.
 Positivity of treatment assignment probability in the trial:} $\Pr[A = a | X = x, \boldsymbol{W} = \boldsymbol{w}, S = 1] > 0$ for every $a$, and every $x$ and $\boldsymbol{w}$ with positive density in the trial. \emph{A4.
 Conditional exchangeability over $S$:} $\overbar{Y}^{a} \indep S | X, \boldsymbol{W}$ for every $a$. \emph{A5.
 Positivity of trial participation:} $\Pr[S = 1 | X = x, \boldsymbol{W} = \boldsymbol{w}] > 0$ for every $x$ and $\boldsymbol{w}$ with positive density in the target population.
 Note that conditions A2 through A5 are supported by study design when clusters are selected using sampling probabilities known to the evaluators and treatment is randomly assigned among randomized clusters.
 Condition A1 should be judged on the basis of substantive knowledge, but can be rendered more plausible by study design (e.g., using appropriate definitions of clusters to ensure the partial interference assumption is plausible).
+Of note, if evaluators are only interested in learning about average treatment effects (but not about the expectation of the average potential outcome under each treatment), identification is possible under weaker assumptions (see \parencite{dahabreh2018generalizing, dahabreh2020transportingStatMed} for analogous results in the case of individually randomized trials).
+We focus on identification of the expectation of the average potential outcome under each treatment because outcomes under different treatments are of inherent scientific and policy interest, and necessary for contextualizing treatment effects.

 \paragraph{Identification:} As shown in Appendix \ref{appendix:identification}, and similar to work on individually randomized trials \parencite{dahabreh2018generalizing}, under the above conditions, the expectation of the average potential outcome in the target population, $\E\left[\overbar{Y}^{a}\right]$, is identified by where the outer expectation is over the distribution of the target population of clusters.
 The average treatment effect in the target population can be identified by taking differences between expectations of the average potential outcomes under different treatments.